anthedung/holayogabitnami/wp-content/plugins/yuzo-related-post/readme.txt

 == Changelog ==
+= 5.12.88 =
+* Fixed: "Theme Alpha" was not showing custom css.

+= 5.12.87 =
+* Fixed: Error in the interpretation of the "most seen" this would have been fixed
+* Fixed: Minor changes in free version

+= 5.12.86 =
+* Fixed: the previous version caused problems in the css, it was not sending the changes of effect nor the css custom.
+Now you already do this.

+= 5.12.85 =
+* Fixed: Minor changes in free version

+= 5.12.84 =
+* Improve: The CSS of the footer was moved to the header

+= 5.12.83 =
+* Fixed: Small Css error in a layout

+= 5.12.82 =
+* Add: <code>Filter 'YuzoFilter_disabled__relatedpost'</code> allows you to disable the plugin from somewhere.
+* Fixed: I was not showing the posts well in the last list (widget)

+= 5.12.81 =
+* Fixed: I was not showing custom CSS changes in the list layout.
+* Improve: Tested in the wordpress version 4.9.8
+<blockquote>Very Soon version 6.0</blockquote>

+= 5.12.80 =
+* Fixed: file <code>core.php</code> did not call the function that was to be able to activate the media in wp.
+* Fixed: Variable was not clearly defined

+= 5.12.78 =
+* Fixed: Validation of variable not declared

+= 5.12.77 =
+* <blockquote>Very Soon version 6.0 (Everything will be different)</blockquote>
+* Fixed: Error removing an individual post in "include post" inside the metabox
+* Fixed: Error in the quick update of the post, the metabox did not keep the custom fields of Yuzo
+* Fixed: Before post with 'pending' status were related, now this was corrected.
+* Fixed: Minor changes in free version

+= 5.12.76 =
+* Fixed: Minor changes in free version
+* Very Soon version 6.0

+= 5.12.75 =
+* Fixed: Small problems with AMP due to corrected CSS problems
+* Improve: Plugin tester in version 4.9.6 of Wordpress

 = 5.12.74 =
 * Fixed: The algorithm of the tags in the widgets was corrected
 * Fixed: Minor changes in free version